mattbierner/lovense-ios-controller/README.md

 ```

 # Example App
 A very basic example iOS application is included in `example/`.
-This app shows how to use basic Core Bluetooth to connect to a *Lush* or *Hush* toy and control its vibration.
+This app shows how to use basic Core Bluetooth to connect to a *Lush* or *Hush* or *Max* toy and control vibration.

 ## Limitations
 This library is a prototype and not production ready.

-* Currently only supports the *Lush* and *Hush* toys.
-The *Max* and *Nora* toys should work, but this library does not define a nice API for them.
-If you have either and can help test, please let me know.
+* Untested on the *Nora*.
+I guessed that it works like the Max, but cannot verify this.
+If you a *Nora* can help test, please let me know or submit a PR with any fixes.
-* Unsupported/invalid commands are not handled very well.
+* Unsupported/invalid commands are not handled well.
 * Needs more testing around error cases.
 * Needs more testing for threading and potential communication interleaving issues.
 * The example app is super basic and buggy.